5-Chloro-αMT: Pharmacodynamics

 5-Chloro-αMT is a serotonin–dopamine releasing agent (SDRA).
 The EC_{50} values of 5-chloro-αMT in evoking the in vitro release of serotonin, dopamine, and norepinephrine in rat brain synaptosomes were reported as 16 nM, 54 nM, and 3,434 nM, respectively.
 It had a norepinephrine:dopamine ratio of 64:1 and a dopamine:serotonin ratio of 3.4:1, indicating that it is a highly specific and fairly well-balanced SDRA.

 However, 5-chloro-αMT has also been found to act as a potent full agonist of the serotonin 5-HT_{2A} receptor, with an EC_{50} value of 6.27 nM and a maximal efficacy of 105%.
 As a serotonin 5-HT_{2A} receptor agonist, 5-chloro-αMT may produce psychedelic effects.
 Indeed, its close analogue 5-fluoro-αMT produces a strong head-twitch response in rats, a property which is highly correlated with psychedelic effects in humans, and αMT is well-established as a psychedelic drug in humans.

 5-Chloro-αMT was found to not reliably produce intracranial self-administration in rats or substitute for cocaine in rats or monkeys in drug discrimination tests.
 It was found through study of 5-chloro-αMT in rhesus monkeys that norepinephrine release has minimal influence on the misuse potential of monoamine releasing agents (MRAs) and that loss of norepinephrine release activity does not affect efficacy in reducing cocaine self-administration in SDRAs relative to serotonin–norepinephrine–dopamine releasing agents (SNDRAs) such as naphthylisopropylamine (PAL-287).
 However, SDRAs like 5-chloro-αMT would be expected to produce fewer side effects (including sympathomimetic/cardiovascular effects, insomnia, hyperthermia, and anxiety) relative to SNDRAs, and thus could be better-tolerated in the treatment of cocaine dependence and other conditions.

 5-Chloro-αMT is known to be a potent monoamine oxidase inhibitor (MAOI), specifically of monoamine oxidase A (MAO-A).
 Its IC_{50} values for inhibition of MAO-A and monoamine oxidase B (MAO-B) are 250 nM and 82,000 nM, respectively.
 Its potency in inhibiting MAO-A is similar to that of para-methoxyamphetamine (PMA).
 Other related drugs, such as 5-fluoro-α-methyltryptamine (5-fluoro-αMT; PAL-544), are known to be potent MAOIs similarly to 5-chloro-αMT.
 Potent monoamine oxidase inhibition by MRAs has been associated with dangerous and sometimes fatal toxicity in humans.

 α-Ethyltryptamine (αET), an SNDRA and close structural analogue of αMT and 5-chloro-αMT, like many other releasers of both serotonin and dopamine such as MDMA, has been found to produce long-lasting serotonergic neurotoxicity in rats.

 Chemistry

 Analogues

-Analogues of 5-chloro-AMT include α-methyltryptamine (AMT), 5-fluoro-AMT, 5-fluoro-AET, 5-chloro-AET, 5-chloro-DMT, 5-MeO-AMT, 6-fluoro-AMT, 7-chloro-AMT, among others.
+Analogues of 5-chloro-AMT include 5-chlorotryptamine, α-methyltryptamine (AMT), 5-fluoro-AMT, 5-fluoro-AET, 5-chloro-AET, 5-chloro-DMT, 5-MeO-AMT, 6-fluoro-AMT, 7-chloro-AMT, among others.
 It also has structural similarities to 3-chloromethamphetamine (3-CMMA) and 5-Cl-bk-MPA.